kube-reporting/metering-operator/Documentation/Installation.md

 In order to install and use chargeback the following components will be
 necessary:

-- A Tectonic installed Kubernetes cluster, with the following components (Tectonic 1.7.9 meets these requirements):
+- A Tectonic 1.8 cluster
-  - Tectonic Prometheus Operator of version 1.6.0 or greater (Prometheus Operator v0.13)
-  - ALM installed
 - A StorageClass for dynamic volume provisioning ([see con***REMOVED***guring chargeback](con***REMOVED***guration.md) for details.)
 - A properly con***REMOVED***gured kubectl to access the Kubernetes cluster.